NAKBK/context-EventEase/shared/API.md

 **Implementation:**

 Hash the password before storing; never return `password_hash` in any response.
 Role is fixed at signup and not changeable via this endpoint.
 Coexists with `demo-login`; does not replace it.
+See BE-API-001 for the `organizer_id` field rule.

 Example: `POST /api/auth/register` with body above → the 201 JSON above.